What is a Mortgage Advisor and What Do They Do?

 Typically, mortgage advisors work between 36 and 38 hours per week.
 This may be shift work including evenings, weekends and bank holidays.
 However, some of this may vary depending on whether you’re employed or freelance.

 You may have heard the term “mortgage broker” before.
 This is essentially the same as a mortgage advisor.
-The key difference is that some advisors are “tied” whereas others are independent.
+The key difference is that some advisors are “tied” to a specific company or provider, whereas others are independent.
 If you choose to become a tied mortgage advisor, you can only recommend your employer’s products, such as a bank’s mortgages.
 If you’re independent, you can recommend anything – but you may not have access to exclusive deals.

 This may affect how clients choose you, so you should think about this before you start training.